Nebo-Tech/TusemezaneGPT/README.md

 # TusemezaneGPT
-A generic conversational and Q&amp;A for youth in Tanzania in Swahili language
+A generic conversational generative AI platform and Q&amp;A for youth in Tanzania in Swahili language